Do you really need to be plugged in to be heard?

 If you have a theater surround system or high-end home audio equipment, you can certainly maximize its use for your guitar.
 Simply plug your guitar cable into the AUX connection to get amped up.
 However, you’ll definitely need to get the right adapter to fit to the end just like you would need to hook up to a multi-effects processor.

-- UGREEN TRS 3.5mm female to 6.3mm male 1/4" to 1/8" audio adapter is a convenient and cost-effective way to connect smartphones, tablets, iPod or headphones with standard 3.5mm 1/8 inch plugs to audio...
+- UGREEN 1/4 to 3.5mm adapter is a convenient way to connect smartphones, tablets, iPods, or headphones with 3.5mm 1/8 inch plugs to audio devices with a 6.35mm 1/4 inch stereo jack, let your favorite...

 Say you’ve chosen what type of amplification method works best for you, but how do you want to hear it?
 Most importantly, how do you play electric guitars without disturbing neighbors?
 Headphones.
 With all this talk about them, it’s fair to say a word or two about them.